MFA for Tax Software: IRS-Required Security Every Tax Professional Needs

 The full list of systems requiring MFA in a typical tax practice extends well beyond your preparation software:

-Email (Microsoft 365, Google Workspace) — Email is the primary vector for phishing attacks targeting tax professionals.
-Enable MFA on all firm email accounts without exception.
+- Email (Microsoft 365, Google Workspace) — Enable MFA on all firm email accounts without exception.
 Email breaches are particularly damaging because attackers can use compromised inboxes to reset passwords on every other platform.

-Cloud Storage (ShareFile, Dropbox Business, OneDrive) — Any platform used to store or share tax documents requires MFA for all users with access.
-Review the full requirements for secure tax software and cloud storage to ensure your document handling meets regulatory standards.
+- Cloud Storage (ShareFile, Dropbox Business, OneDrive) — Any platform used to store or share tax documents requires MFA for all users with access.
+Review the full requirements for secure tax client portals and document handling to ensure your practices meet regulatory standards.

-Client Portals — Secure portals used for document collection must implement MFA for staff access and strongly encourage or require it for clients submitting sensitive documents.
+- Client Portals — Secure portals used for document collection must implement MFA for staff access and should strongly encourage or require it for clients submitting sensitive documents.

-Remote Access Systems — VPNs and remote desktop gateways must require MFA before granting network access.
+- Remote Access Systems — VPNs and remote desktop gateways must require MFA before granting network access.
 Unauthenticated remote access is one of the leading ransomware entry points for tax practices, and a compromised remote access credential can give an attacker persistent access to your entire network.
+Learn more about how ransomware attacks work and why remote access is a primary target.

 The practical approach is building your MFA deployment around a single authenticator app that covers all platforms.
-Once staff are comfortable using it for tax software, adding accounts for email and cloud storage takes seconds.
+Once staff are comfortable using it for tax software, adding accounts for email and cloud storage takes seconds per user.
+For firms managing MFA across multiple office locations, our guide to centralized security management for multi-location tax offices covers policy enforcement and auditing across distributed environments.

 Need Help with MFA Implementation?